cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: _list[ActorInfo instance]_ - List of active actors and classes involved in this trial.

+### `send_message(self, payload, to)`

+Method to send a message related to the current time step (tick id).

+Parameters:

+-   `payload`: _protobuf class instance_ - The message data to be sent.
+The class can be any protobuf class.
+It is the responsibility of the receiving environment to manage the class received (packed in a `google.protobuf.Any`).
+-   `to`: _list[str]_ - Targets of feedback.
+Each value could be the name of an actor in the trial.
+Or it could represent a set of actors (with wildcards); A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
+Note that the wildcard does not include the environment.

+Return: None

 ## class ActorSession(Session)

 Abstract class based on `Session`, containing session/trial data and methods necessary to run an actor for a trial.
 An instance of this class is passed as argument to the actor callback function registered with `cogment.Context.register_actor`.